Terms and Conditions

-4.8 Palette reserves rights to the supplied software, the data storage, the documentation and the delivered copy protection dongle until full payment has been made.
+4.9 Palette reserves rights to the supplied software, the data storage, the documentation and hardware supplied until full payment has been made.

 5. Value retention clause

-5.1 For recurring payments under contracts according to no. 6-8, Palette is entitled to adjust the prices after the expiry of the minimum term once a year to the development of the consumer price index, published by the Federal Statistical Office.
+5.1 For recurring payments under contracts according to no. 6-8, Palette is entitled to adjust the prices after the expiry of the minimum term once per year according the consumer price index, published by the Federal Statistical Office.

 5.2 A right of special termination arises for the customer only if the price increase exceeds 5%.

 6.1 Palette may offer the customer a chargeable service partnership agreement (PaletteService).
 During the term of the service partnership agreement, Palette shall deliver to the customer all current updates that have not yet been acquired (software and data), whereby merchandise, custom products and installation services are not included in the scope of delivery.